 Moffett warned, however, that allowing customers to choose any station they wanted in any package would be economically unfeasible for both the consumer and the cable company.

-"It could be a la carte, but not as people imagine it now," he said referring to smaller packs of programing more akin to what Time Warner Cable Inc has tried.
+"It could be a la carte, but not as people imagine it now," he said referring to smaller packs of programming more akin to what Time Warner Cable Inc (TWC.N) has tried.
 Last November, Time Warner Cable launched a three-city trial of a low cost TV Essentials pack with fewer channels.
 It now plans to expand that offer to other cities.

-Following Mediacom's lead, rivals Time Warner Cable and satellite company DirecTV Group joined forces this month to reach out to Genachowski about retransmission fees, with the aim of unbundling broadcast channels from cable channels in carriage negotiations.
+Following Mediacom's lead, rivals Time Warner Cable and satellite company DirecTV Group (DTV.O) joined forces this month to reach out to Genachowski about retransmission fees, with the aim of unbundling broadcast channels from cable channels in carriage negotiations.
 They are keen to find long-term solutions ahead of what they referred to as the "retrans season" starting next month, when many agreements come up for renewal.